Image

 lj40

 You might confuse the longer versions of the Citation CJ family, in particular the CJ3 and CJ4, with Learjets.
-However, all Learjets have either tip tanks or large winglets, while Citation CJ3 and CJ4 have neither, or only small winglets.
-Moroever the cockpit windows of both aircraft types are significantly different.
+However, all Learjets have either tip tanks or large winglets, while most Citation CJ3s and all CJ4s have neither, or only small winglets.
+Moroever, the cockpit windows of both aircraft types are significantly different and the Learjets have a dorsal fin.

 Pilatus PC-24